How to Host a Cookie Exchange (with free printables)

 Step #3: Decide What to Serve (besides cookies!)

-Cookies are really the star of this show, so think about what’s going to compliment all of these cookies.
+Cookies are really the star of this show, so think about what’s going to complement all of these cookies.
 I recommend making several savory appetizers to help soak up some of that sugar.
 Here are some ideas: Cheese Pinwheels with Crispy Prosciutto, Black Bean and Corn Salsa, Baked Chicken Cheesy Wontons, Pretzel Wrapped Pigs in a Blanket, and Pasta Salad Skewers.
 In terms of drinks, consider making a hot chocolate bar or keep it simple with water, tea and coffee.
-If you want to serve alcoholic drinks, set out a self-serve bar with wine and beer and possibly a batch cocktail so that everyone can serve themselves.
+If you want to serve alcoholic drinks, set out a self-serve bar with wine and beer and possibly a batch cocktail (apple cider bourbon punch is great around the holidays) so that everyone can serve themselves.

 Hosting Tips